-Obligations of Second Readers
+Rights & Obligations of the Second Reader

+Arrangements for a second reader must be made, at the latest, two months before the thesis submission deadline, with the second reader receiving the manuscript no later than six weeks before the deadline.
 Second readers do not review the thesis until the project is completed.
-They provide a helpful second look at the manuscript and are not required to provide a text edit; rather, they may provide some high-level notes.
-The student has no obligation to revise based on second reader comments prior to submitting the thesis to the Faculty of Graduate and Postdoctoral Studies.
+They provide a helpful second look at the manuscript and are not required to provide a text edit or written notes; rather, they may provide some high-level feedback during your thesis conference.
+The student has no obligation to revise based on second reader feedback prior to submitting the thesis to the Faculty of Graduate and Postdoctoral Studies.